Astro Boy: English-language version

 The English-language version of Astro Boy is an adaptation of the Akita Shoten published works by Osamu Tezuka.
 The artwork was flipped from the original Japanese version so the books could be read from left to right.
 Frederik L. Schodt translated the English-language version of Astro Boy and for most of the characters, he used the original Japanese names.
 Schodt believed that it was necessary to retain the Japanese names wherever possible, as the story was set in Japan.
 Schodt translated the nickname "Higeoyaji" to "Mr. Mustachio", and decided to use Astro Boy's English name.
 He explained that "Astro" is close to the Japanese name "Atom", an English word.
-In addition, Schodt believed that using "Atom" in an American edition of the story would be "going too much against the history".
+Schodt believed that using "Atom" in an American edition of the story would be "going too much against the history".

 Occasionally, names of Japanese characters had double meanings that were impossible to convey in the English-language translation.
 Schodt decided that keeping the sound of the names was important, especially when the names were famous.
 In those cases, Schodt tried to use the double meaning elsewhere in the translation.
 When dealing with minor foreign characters with humorous-sounding names, Schodt used equivalent English puns wherever it was possible.

 The editors of the English-language Astro Boy book did not remove content that could be perceived to be racially insensitive.
-They explained that in some cases people may be portrayed differently from how they actually were in 2002 (the year of publication of the English version).
+They explained that in some cases, people may be portrayed differently from how they actually were in 2002, the year of publication of the English version.
 The editors said that some readers may feel that the portrayals contribute to racial discrimination and, while that was not Tezuka's intent, the issue needed to be explained as some readers may feel offended or insulted by the depictions.
 They felt that it would be inappropriate to revise the works, because Tezuka had died and there was no way to reverse what he created, and revising his works would violate his right as a creator.
 They also expressed the belief that editing or stopping publication of the work would "do little" to end racial and ethnic discrimination throughout the world.